 Inclusionary Housing Program for Developers

 The Cambridge City Council first passed an Inclusionary Zoning Ordinance in 1998 and then adopted new provisions in 2017.
-Through the Ordinance, nearly 1,000 units of affordable rental and ownership housing have been completed in new developments located throughout the city.
+Through the Ordinance, over 1,000 units of affordable rental and ownership housing have been completed in new developments located throughout the city.
 With an emphasis on creating affordable units on-site as part of new residential developments, the Ordinance has become a model for other communities looking to address affordability for lower-income residents in high-cost areas, and has worked to ensure that the socioeconomic diversity of the community is reflected in new housing.

 The Ordinance applies to new residential developments or buildings converted to residential use which create 10 or more new housing units or over 10,000 square feet of residential space.
 The Ordinance requires that 20% of the residential floor area in a building be devoted to affordable units.
 The new provisions also encourage the development of family sized units.
 Developers may be eligible for a density bonus of up to 30% of the floor area and unit count allowed by the base zoning district.